kmkingdon/gmail-analytics-extension/README.md

 Welcome to the Gmail Analytics chrome extension.

 ## Features
-* Build a chrome extension
+### Build a chrome extension
-* Extension opens with Gmail
+    * Basic Chrome Extension that can be uploaded manually in the developer mode of chrome extensions.

-* Extension adds a pixel to all emails sent from Gmail web client to track opening
+### Extension adds a pixel to all emails sent from Gmail web client to track opening
+    * Adds a pixel tracker that includes your google analytics id, the subject of the email, the date sent, and the ids of the recipient emails
+    * Recipient emails stored in a heroku database due to to google analytics terms of service

-* Extension creates and pushes an event to Google Analytics including which email was opened and to whom the email was sent
+### Extension creates and pushes an event to Google Analytics including which email was opened and to whom the email was sent
+    * Upon opening of the email, the pixel tracker sends an event to google analytics including the subject, date sent, and the recipient email ids

-* Extension parses hyperlinks within an email to a proxy link
+### Extension parses hyperlinks within an email to a proxy link
+    * Users can choose to parse links with a proxy link using the "Track Links" button that is added to the compose menu.

 ## Installation

+### Setup Chrome Extension
 After forking and cloning this repo:
 ```
 cd gmail-analytics-extension